-The Goulandris Natural History Museum (GNHM) is a private, non profit institution.
-It consists of a 5-member Board of Directors, permanent scientific, managerial and technical staff and is supported by special scientific advisors in the fields of science and education.
-The Goulandris Natural History Museum was the first museum of its kind to be established in (1964), and the first to initiate environmental education in the country.
+The Goulandris Natural History Museum (GNHM) is a private, non profit Institution.
+It consists of a 4-member Board, permanent scientific, managerial and technical staff and is supported by special scientific advisors in the fields of science and education.
+The Goulandris Natural History Museum was the first museum of its kind to be established in 1964, and the first to initiate environmental education in the country.

-In 1991 the Museum founded in , the Greek Biotope/Wetland Centre (EKBY) with the support of the European Commission (DGXI) and the Greek Ministry of the Environment.
+In 1991 the Museum founded the Greek Biotope/Wetland Centre (EKBY), with the support of the European Commission (DGXI) and the Greek Ministry of the Environment.
 EKBY’s overall objective is to help avert and reverse the loss and degradation of wetlands and terrestrial natural ecosystems, primarily in and also in the rest of the Mediterranean region.

 Looking forward to the 21st Century and in view of the continuing environmental degradation, the Museum has undertaken to create the GAIA Centre for Environmental Research and Education, with the support of the European Union’s Cohesion Fund.
 It has been conceived as the Museum of the future, a pioneering centre of scientific research and education, which will contribute to the establishment of a new environmental policy in Greece, in Europe and internationally.